-Our policies, including Centamin's Human Rights Policy, are available on Centamin's website and displayed in English and the language of the host nation at asset level.
+Our policies, including Centamin's Code of Conduct and Human Rights Policy, are available on Centamin's website and displayed in English and the language of the host nation at asset level.

 The Code of Conduct is communicated to all employees during their onboarding process and then every 2 years during refresher training.
+In 2023 we introduced a Code of Conduct training module for all management personnel.

-97% of the security workforce at Sukari have received training on the Voluntary Principles on security and Human Rights (VPSHR).
+As of end 2023, all security personnel at Sukari and Doropo had received training on the Voluntary Principles on security and Human Rights (VPSHR).
 Training participants were guided on how to conduct their daily tasks in compliance with the VPSHR and with the company's policies regarding human rights and ethical conduct.